rgambord/c99-doc/doc/sections/5/1/2/3/index.rst

 .. _9899_5.1.2.3p13:

+.. container:: snum

+   :ref:`13 <9899_5.1.2.3p13>`

-:ref:`13 <9899_5.1.2.3p13>` EXAMPLE 5 Rearrangement for floating-point expressions is often restricted because of limitations in precision as well as range.
+EXAMPLE 5 Rearrangement for floating-point expressions is often restricted because of limitations in precision as well as range.
 The implementation cannot generally apply the mathematical associative rules for addition or multiplication, nor the distributive rule, because of roundoff error, even in the absence of overflow and underflow.
 Likewise, implementations cannot generally replace decimal constants in order to rearrange expressions.
 In the following fragment, rearrangements suggested by mathematical rules for real numbers are often not valid (see :ref:`F.8 <9899_F.8>`).

 ::